jsmolka/blog/content/posts/the-bottle/index.md

 Unfortunately, there are no studies comparing the absorption rates of sucrose and an equivalent glucose/fructose mixture.
 If I had to guess, the former would perform slightly worse because the body has to expend a small amount of energy to break up the disaccharide's bond.
 But this difference is negligible and any mixture in the 0.8 to 1 range will serve you well.

 ## Electrolytes
 The other essential part of a bottle is electrolytes.
 Athletes sweat somewhere [between 0.5 and 2 liters](pdf/sweat-rate.pdf) per hour.
 If you have ever mismanaged your electrolyte balance on a hot day, you will never want to do that again.
 Drinking just water and not replenishing electrolytes will end in cramps and misery.

-I experienced this once and had cramps so bad that stopping at a red light caused both my legs to seize up, unable to start when the light turned green.
+I experienced this [once](https://www.strava.com/activities/9412522570).
+The mere act of interrupting the pedaling motion and stopping at a red light caused both my legs to seize up, unable to start when the light turned back green.
+I had to pause multiple times over 15 km because of random cramps.
+When I finally got home, I laid down in bed and ate salt straight from the package to put an end to the endless cramping.
 Fun times.

-The [composition of sweat](pdf/sweat-composition.pdf) looks like this:
+Perhaps knowing the [composition of sweat](pdf/sweat-composition.pdf) would have helped me:

 | Element   | Concentration [mmol/l] | Atomic mass [u] | Concentration [mg/l] |
 | --------- | ---------------------- | --------------- | -------------------- |